Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/optional-tweaks.md

 ### Gallery

-Unique to Windows 11 is the gallary feauture.
+Unique to Windows 11 is the gallary feature.
 In Atlas we disable by default, but if you wish to restore this, run the `Enable Gallery.reg` file.

 ### Quick Access